Corey Perry: Dallas Stars (2019–2020)

 On July 1, 2019, Perry signed on the opening day of free agency to a bonus-laden one-year, $1.5 million contract with the Dallas Stars.
 On November 13, he played his 1,000th career regular season NHL game against the Calgary Flames.
 He became the 340th player in NHL history to hit the milestone.
-During the 2020 Bridgestone NHL Winter Classic on January 1, 2020, Perry was issued a game misconduct for elbowing Nashville Predators defenseman Ryan Ellis at 2:40 of the first period.
+During the 2020 Bridgestone NHL Winter Classic on January 1, 2020, Perry was issued a game misconduct for elbowing Nashville Predators defenceman Ryan Ellis at 2:40 of the first period.
 He was subsequently suspended for five games on January 3, and forfeited $40,322.60.
-Perry had five goals and 16 assists in 57 games before the 2019–10 regular season was prematurely ended by the onset of the COVID-19 pandemic.
+Perry had five goals and 16 assists in 57 games before the 2019–20 regular season was prematurely ended by the onset of the COVID-19 pandemic.

 The Stars were on a six-game losing streak when the season ended, but when the NHL later scheduled the 2020 playoffs to take place in late summer in a bubble environment in Edmonton, things proved to be different.
-Playing the Calgary Flames in the first round, Perry was credited with a pivotal role in the team's victory in game 2 after losing the opening game, including an assist on Jamie Oleksiak's game-winning goal.
+Playing the Calgary Flames in the first round, Perry was credited with a pivotal role in the team's victory in game two after losing the opening game, including an assist on Jamie Oleksiak's game-winning goal.
 He went on to contribute to the team's second round win over the Colorado Avalanche, and provided the screen for Denis Gurianov's Western Conference final-clinching goal against the Vegas Golden Knights.
 The Stars reached the 2020 Stanley Cup Final, playing against the Tampa Bay Lightning.
-Perry's most notable feat came in game 5 of the series when he scored the overtime-winner on Lightning goaltender Andrei Vasilevskiy to stave off elimination and force a sixth game.
-The Stars were ultimately defeated in game 6 and the Lightning won the series and the Stanley Cup, four games to two.
+Perry's most notable feat came in game five of the series when he scored the overtime-winner on Lightning goaltender Andrei Vasilevskiy to stave off elimination and force a sixth game.
+The Stars were ultimately defeated in game six and the Lightning won the series and the Stanley Cup, four games to two.

 Despite his strong postseason performance, the Stars opted not to re-sign Perry.